 Step 6.
 Remove the mixture from heat and give it about 20-30 minutes for curds to form.
 The milk should separate into two parts, leaving you with a yellow liquid at the bottom and a thick solid yogurt-like substance at the top.

 Step 7.
-Once the milk has curdled, cut into pieces of 3cm cubes.
+Once the milk has curdled, cut it into pieces of 3cm cubes.

 Step 8.
 Set a cheesecloth or sieve in a strainer over a pot.

 Step 9.
-Pour the combination of curds and the water over the cheesecloth to separate them.
+Pour the curds and the water over the cheesecloth to separate them.